MaxAtkinson/jekyll-now/about.md

 ### More Information

-I'm also huge music geek.
+I'm also a huge music geek and I've been collecting vinyls from some of my favourite bands, some of which will feature in my blog.

 ### Contact me